About

 • Wong, Christine.
 “Forget Cinderella [Bride Laments Mother’s Gown].”
 Pacific News Service and KALW 91.7, April 3.
 Public Radio Exchange piece profile.

-I am a visual artist and social practitioner who works in community engagement, drawing, printmaking, and publishing to explore dimensions of psychological wellbeing like resilience, belonging, collaboration, and interdependence.
+I am a visual artist and social practitioner who works in community engagement, drawing, printmaking, publishing, textiles, and public art.
+I conduct hyperlocal research projects to gather and amplify grassroots perspectives on belonging, resilience, and mental well-being.

 Time Magazine